 Skip to header Skip to main content Skip to footer

-Children at the museum
+Children in the museum.

 © Nobel Prize Outreach.
 Photo: Clément Morin